Matheus Rossetto

-Matheus Rossetto (born 3 June 1996) is a Brazilian professional footballer who plays as a midfielder for Fortaleza.
+Matheus Rossetto (born 3 June 1996) is a Brazilian professional footballer who plays as a midfielder for Melbourne City, on loan from Fortaleza.

 Club career

 Born in Santo Amaro da Imperatriz, Santa Catarina, Rossetto joined Atlético Paranaense's youth setup in 2009, aged 12.
 He made his first team debut on 2 May 2015, coming on as a half-time substitute for goalscorer Nikão in a 5–0 Campeonato Paranaense home routing of Nacional.

 On 15 December 2015 Rossetto was loaned to Ferroviária, along with other Atlético teammates.
 He scored his first senior goal on 25 February of the following year, netting his team's first in a 2–3 away loss against Ituano.

 Returning to Furacão in May 2016, Rossetto made his Série A on 30 July by replacing Juninho in a 0–2 loss at Sport.
 He scored his first top flight goal on 5 October, netting the last in a 3–1 home win against Chapecoense; two days later, he renewed his contract until 2020.

 On 3 February 2020, Rossetto joined Major League Soccer side Atlanta United.